-In recent years the WVNLA has taken on four outstanding community volunteer projects aimed at making the quality of life in our West Virginia communities the best it can be.
-The projects include:
+WVNLA members work together on outstanding community volunteer projects aimed at making the quality of life in our West Virginia communities the best it can be.

 2010 - The Golden Girls Group Home, Ceredo, West Virginia www.gggh.org

 Golden Girl is licensed to serve 24 girls from ages 12 to 21; with remarkable success serving dependent, neglected and predelinquent girls who are unable to make a successful adjustment in their natural homes or foster care homes.

 They encourage positive change and growth through a series of educational, recreational, treatment and support services in a warm, loving, and therapeutic environment.
 They continue at the original location in Ceredo, which is a small, quaint town.
 It is ideally located and within close proximity to schools, recreational facilities, cultural events, and medical services.